Aarception/Mo-information-security-portfolio/README.md

 ---

-As usual, everytime  an honorable, no strings attached, clean , dignified opportunity for resolution is offered, there is a sudden increased signaling with the same fringprints, expressing what ammounts to be 'instigation.'
+As usual, everytime  an honorable, no strings attached, clean , dignified opportunity for resolution is offered, there is a sudden increased signaling of the same fringprint. engaging in what amounts to be 'instigation.'

-Namely,  there is embedded code about some aspect of one's private details within digitally held data, something one may have chatted with an ai chatbox  at some point or another, which is inserted in otherwise unremarkable signals.
+Namely,  there is embedded code about some aspect of one's private details within digitally held data, for example: something one may have chatted with an ai chatbox at some point, which is inserted in otherwise unremarkable signals.

 I am not making accusations, I am sequencing chronology.

-This is a document phenomenon in the dataset mind you.
+This is a well-documented  phenomenon in the dataset.

-I cannot think of any other reason for its occurrence other than instigation. given a state in one's emotional state would have immediate temporal consequence on the integrity of the offer in proximity.
+I cannot think of any other reason for its occurrence other than instigation, given the fact that a change in one's emotional state   would logically have immediate temporal consequence for the integrity of the offer just made in proximity.

 Finally, both the fact that the object of the clean resolution offer has nothing to do this issue and the fact that I have made this cyclical observation can simultaneously be true.